yaseminkocas/yaseminkocas.github.io/README.md

 # yaseminkocas.github.io

 <p>Hello!
-This is the page for my art portfolio.
-If you're seeing this, it means you're on the wrong page :) please kindly redirect <a href="https://yaseminkocas.github.io">here</a></p>
+If you're seeing this, it means you're on the wrong page :) please kindly redirect <a href="https://yaseminkocas.github.io">here</a> for my art portfolio.</p>